tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

   ![rnn-sentiment-2](Images/rnn-sentiment-2.png)

-* First, the text should be tokenized by fitting the Tokenizer class on the data set.
-As you can see, I use "lower = True" argument to convert the text into lowercase to ensure consistency of the data.
-Afterward, we should map our list of words (tokens) to a list of unique integers for each unique word using texts_to_sequences class.
+* First, the text should be tokenized by fitting the Tokenizer class on the data set, using the "lower = True" argument to convert the text into lowercase to ensure consistency of the data.
+Afterward, map the list of words (tokens) to a list of unique integers for each unique word using the `texts_to_sequences` class.

 * The RNN model requires that all the values of the `X` vector have the same length; the `pad_sequences` method will ensure that all integer encoded reviews have the same size.
 Each entry in `X` will be shortened to `140` integers, or pad with `0's` in case it's shorter.